 Some day every knee will bow and acknowledge that Jesus Christ is Savior, Prophet, King, Lord, and God.
 This is the purpose of the God the Father and His purpose will be realized.

-Wouldn't you have to know Greek and Hebrew to know for yourself what the scriptures really say?
+Do we need to know Greek and Hebrew to know the meaning of scripture?